McMaster Medical Student Council (MMSC) Website

 Student representatives will work with the student affairs team to organize wellness events for the WRC class.

-One Wellness Committee representative will also sit on the general all-campus Wellness Committee.
 Note: If you are interested in being the WRC representative on the all-campus Wellness Committee, please read the committee description and apply to Wellness Committee (in the “Task Force Committees" section above).
 The selected WRC Representative will be a member of Wellness Committee and NRC Wellness Committee to act as a liaison.

 NRC-Specific Committees